section-engineering-education/engineering-education/content/articles/dbscan-clustering-in-python/index.md

 #### Clusters plot
 ![clusters plot](/engineering-education/dbscan-clustering-in-python/clusters-plot.png)
 ### Conclusion
 In this article, we have covered the DBSCAN algorithm.
 First, we looked at its key parameters and how this algorithm clusters the data points.
-We also learned about three types of data points associated with the DBSCAN algorithm.
+We also learned about three data points associated with the DBSCAN algorithm.
 Later we looked at how we implement this algorithm.
 Here is the end of this session.

 Happy learning.